sterlzbd/roda/README.md

 Sinuba provides a way to extend its functionality with plugins.
 Plugins can override any Sinuba method and call `super` to get the default behavior.

+### Included Plugins

+* not\_found: Adds a `not_found` block that is called for all 404 responses
+  without bodies.
+* render: Adds support for rendering templates via tilt, as described above.

 ### How to create plugins

 Authoring your own plugins is pretty straightforward.
 Plugins are just modules